petercoles/Multilingual-Language-List/readme.md

 composer require petercoles/multilingual-language-list
 ```

+If you're using Laravel 5.5 (and haven't disabled package discovery), you're done.
+Move on to the usage section below.

-then add the service provider to the providers entry in your config/app.php file
+If you're using an older version of Laravel, then add the service provider to the providers entry in your config/app.php file

 ```
     'providers' => [